-Donor Value Year/s of Tenure Conditions General (continued) · · · · · · · Commonwealth Scholarship and Fellowship Plan Varies for each country.
+Donor Value Year/s of Tenure Conditions General (continued) Commonwealth Scholarship and Fellowship Plan Varies for each country.
 Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
 Marriage allowance may be payable.
 Usually 2 years, sometimes 3 Applicants must be graduates who are Australian citizens and who are not older than 35 years of age.
-Applications close with Registrar by 15 September.
-The English-Speaking Union (NSW Branch) \$2000 Applicants must be residents of NSW or ACT.
-Awarded to young graduates to fur- ther their studies outside Australia.
-Frank Knox Memorial Fellowships at Harvard University Stipend of US\$6000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university Gowrie Scholarship Trust Fund \$3500 pa.
+Applications close with Registrar in September or October each year.
+The English-Speaking Union (NSW Branch) \$5000 Applicants must be residents of NSW or ACT.
+Awarded to young graduates to further their studies outside Australia.
+Applications close mid-April.
+Frank Knox Memorial Fellowships at Harvard University Stipend of US\$6000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
+Applications close with the Registrar mid- October.
+Gowrie Scholarship Trust Fund \$3500 pa.
 Under special circumstances this may be increased.
 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
 Applications close with Registrar by 31 October.
 Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be: 1.
-Either members of the Commonwealth or a State Public Ser- vice or semi-government Authority.
-2. Either staff or graduate students at an Australian university.
-3. Individuals rec- ommended for nomination by the Loca Correspondents.
-The candidate will usu- ally have an honours degree or equivalent or an outstanding record of achievement and be not more than 36 years of age Applications close 15 August.
-The Rhodes Scholarship Approximately £3480 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
-Appli- cations close in early September each year.
-Rothmans Fellowships Award† \$17000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
-Appli- cants must have at least 3 years graduate experience in research.
+Either members of the Commonwealth or a State Public Service or semi-government Authority.
+2 Either staff or graduate students at an Australian university.
+3. Individuals recommended for nomination by the Local Correspondents.
+The candidate will usually have an honours degree or equivalent, of an outstanding record of achievement and be not more than 36 years of age Applications close 31 August.
+The Rhodes Scholarship Approximately £3600 stg pa 2 years, may be extended for a third year Unmarried male and female Australiar citizens aged between 19 and 25 who have been domiciled in Australia at least syears and have completed at least 2 years of an approved university course.
+Applications close in mid-September each year Rothmans Fellowships Award† \$20000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
+Applicants must have at least 3 years graduate experience in research.
 Applications close in July.

-Application forms must be obtained from the Australian representative of the Fund, Mr L. T. Hinde, Reserve Bank of Australia, GPO Box 3947, Sydney, NSW 2001.
+^{}Application forms must be obtained from the Australian representative of the Fund, Mr J. T. Larkin, Department of Trade, Edmund Barton Building, Kings Avenue, Barton, ACT 2600.
 These must be submitted to the Registrar by early August.

-Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006.
+^{}Applications to The Honorary Secretary of the NSW Committee, University of Sydney, NSW 2006.

-†Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.
+[†]Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.